Arrawarra Creek, Pipe Clay Lake and Corindi River Coastal Management Program

 What is the draft CMP about?

-We are currently developing a Coastal Management Program (CMP) for the estuaries of Arrawarra Creek, Pipe Clay Lake and Corindi River (the Northern Estuaries).
-The purpose of the CMP is to set the long term strategy for the management of the estuaries to improve and maintain their environmental, social, cultural and recreational values and manage the current and emerging issues.
+We’re developing a Coastal Management Program (CMP) for the Northern Estuaries – Arrawarra Creek, Pipe Clay Lake and Corindi River.
+The CMP set out a long term strategy for the management of the estuaries to improve and maintain their environmental, social, cultural and recreational values and manage the current and emerging issues.

 Where we are up to